 The regulation is to apply for the period from March 9, 2020 to June 9, 2020.
-Starting the 25 March, 2020 it will be possible to apply for salary compensation via the online portal www.virk.dk.
+Starting week 13, it should be possible to apply for salary compensation via the online portal www.virk.dk.

 Compensation for self-employed:

 Self-employed who have had a turnover of min.
 DKK 15,000 a month in the preceding period and expect a revenue loss of min.
 30% can receive financial compensation corresponding to 75% of the expected revenue loss.
 However, the compensation amounts to a maximum of DKK 23,000 per month.
 In order to receive compensation, it is a requirement that: